garrandall/popular-music-data/tracks/freek-n-you-jodeci.md

 I think about freek'n you

-Oooh, I could go on for days
+Oh, I could go on for days
 But I couldn't go on for weeks
 I can even play with another body
 But it wouldn't last cause I'm a freak